ckeditor/ckeditor5/packages/ckeditor5-block-quote/docs/features/block-quote.md

 {@snippet features/block-quote}

-## Nesting block quotes
+## Nested block quotes

-Starting from version 27.1.0, CKEditor 5 supports nesting a block quote in another block quote.
-This may prove useful for scientific or academic papers, but also articles citing sources and referring to previous writing would often use it.
-To use this functionality, simply click where you need the quote nested and insert it just like a regular one.
+Starting from version 27.1.0, CKEditor 5 will properly display a block quote nested in another block quote - this is backwards compatible for content created in CKEditor 4.
+The functionality itself may prove useful for scientific or academic papers, but also articles citing sources and referring to previous writing would often use it.

+It is also possible to nest a block quote into another block quote using the {@link features/pasting/drag-drop drag and drop} mechanism - select an existing blockquote and drag it into another existing blockquote.

 {@snippet features/nested-block-quote}